ryanczm/Analytic-Musings/README.md

 ## Content

-Lorem
+Posts adapted from take-home technical projects and my own musings.

 ## Theme

 The site is built from Ruby's [Hyde/Jekyll](https://github.com/poole/hyde).
 I recently migrated over to Ruby from a hacky, manually made static site (writing HTML and CSS is cumbersome).

-Jekyll lets you write posts in markdown, which I find much more intuitive, especially using Atom.
+Using markdown to write posts is more intuitive which is something Jekyll lets you do.

-This idea of Jekyll migration was copied (with permission) from one of the smartest people I know, who also uses Jekyll for his academic blog.
+This idea to Jekyll migration was copied (with permission) from one of the smartest people I know, who also uses Jekyll for his academic blog.